ambv/thingsweforget-fetcher/README.rst

 * they are highly motivational
 * you don't always have Internet access
-* you might want to create an **awesome screensaver** by simply pointing it to the directory where you store those post-its
+* you might want to create an `awesome screensaver
+  <http://ftp.langacore.org/pub/awesome_screensaver.png>`_ by simply pointing it to the directory
+  where you store those post-its
-* you can shuffle these and for instance e-mail yourself daily one of those
+* you can shuffle the post-its and e-mail yourself daily one of them

-Installation
+* anything creative of the sorts, maybe you want to do a massive collage of the images for your next yellow t-shirt?

+Requirements
 ------------

 You need Python 3.1 with ``distribute``.
 Instructions on installing Python can be found on the `official